zos-spark/scala-workbench-deprecated/README.md

-# Jupyter Notebook for IBM z/OS Platform for Apache Spark
+# Scala Workbench for IBM z/OS Platform for Apache Spark

-The Jupyter Notebook for IBM z/OS Platform for Apache Spark is based on the [Jupyter Notebook](https://jupyter.org/) server.
+The Scala Workbench for IBM z/OS Platform for Apache Spark is based on [Project Jupyter](https://jupyter.org/).

 This README demonstrates how to build the workbench as a Docker image, and how to run the workbench image as a Docker container on a Docker Machine-controlled host.